actframework/actframework/README.md

 ## Project status

-* Current stable version: 0.1.2-SNAPSHOT
+* Current stable version: 0.3.0-SNAPSHOT
-* Working on 0.3.0-SNAPSHOT
+* The first public release is target to March 2017

 ## Install